 Carrier investigation estimates are based on current manpower figures and are subject to change as personnel are certified to conduct compliance investigations.
 FY 2018, the MCSU lost two full time carrier investigators.
 A reduction of approximately 25 carrier investigations (33%) is expected in FY 2019 compared to the FY 2018 goal.
-This is only until new personnel can be transferred, trained and certified to perform compliance investigations.
+Currently, three part time compliance investigators are being trained and will be certified in early FY 2020.